 May 2, 2016 Düsseldorf / Germany

-Since 2014, children in other countries have also had the chance to benefit from these experiences.
-Forscherwelt’s didactic concept has been established in Russia, Argentina, Turkey and Ireland: Specially trained teachers and employees come into classrooms and carry out experiments together with the children during classes.
-In Russia, Forscherwelt classes are also taking place regularly at the “Experimentanium,” a science museum for children in Moscow.
+Since 2014, Forscherwelt has been rolled out to Russia, Argentina, Turkey and Ireland.
+Specially trained teachers and employees there go into classrooms and get the children engaged, keeping in line with the slogan, “Act like a scientist.”
+In Russia, Forscherwelt classes take place at the “Experimentanium,” a science museum for children in Moscow.

 Of course, even the experts involved cannot be sure that the Forscherwelt in Düsseldorf or elsewhere will actually motivate more young people to pursue a career in scientific research.
 “Some children get to the end of the session and say that they found it too hard,” Krupp reports.
 “However, many of them also become curious about a profession that they didn’t know existed, and with these children, we are building a positive foundation that reinforces their existing interest in the natural sciences.”

 Even if nothing explodes, and things aren’t always simmering, bubbling or fizzing, the time spent in the Forscherwelt is an experience that can have a lasting impact on the children.